dcefram/blog/content/posts/register-freelancer.md

 tags = ["life"]
 date = 2022-01-10T00:00:00Z
-title = "Registering as an Independent Contractor" type = "post" toc = true
+title = "Registering as an Independent Contractor" description = "I wanted to pay my taxes, but the process of registering made me think that they made it hard because they didn't want my money." type = "post" toc = true
 +++